VIC.GOV.AU | Policy and Advisory Library

 Communication with parents/carers

-Schools must communicate the availability of the School Saving Bonus to their school community.
+Schools were required to communicate the availability of the School Saving Bonus to their school community.

-Schools may communicate using any communication tool that is suitable for their school context.
+Schools could communicate using any communication tool suitable for their school context.
 This includes letters in the post, email, or using third party communication tools.

-The Resources tab contains School Saving Bonus information to support schools with communicating to families.
+The Receiving the School Saving Bonus webpageExternal Link contains School Saving Bonus information to support schools with communicating to families.

 Families who do not wish to access their School Saving Bonus